d0m1ngo/nodePdfConverter/README.md

 # PdfService

-Foobar is a Python library for dealing with word pluralization.
+all names for db, aws and other is stored in /config/config.js.
+You need a bd with collection inside.
+Other things

+you may need described in Prerequisite

 ## Installation